rdsea/iCOMOTSensors/scenarios/netops/README.md

 All these folders have the readme on the relevant configurations for these external providers and how to run them.

 #### System Overview
+The following figure presents a generic view of the IoT-based monitoring scenario deplyoment in edge and cloud infrastructures.

-Using the scripts/configurations/code, the GPON monitoring scenario will be provisioned as following:
+>Currently, using the scripts/configurations/code, the scenario will be deployed for GPON equipment monitoring.

 ![](images/netops_monitor.svg)